QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

     plt = plot_additive(amf, T)
     plt[1]

-When we plot multiple realizations of a component in the 2nd, 3rd, and 4th panels, we also plot population 95% probability coverage sets computed using the LSS type
+When we plot multiple realizations of a component in the 2nd, 3rd, and 4th panels, we also plot population 95% probability coverage sets computed using the LSS type.

-We have chosen to simulate many paths, all starting from the *same* nonrandom initial conditions :math:`x_0, y_0` (you can tell this from the shape of the 95% probability coverage shaded areas)
+We have chosen to simulate many paths, all starting from the *same* nonrandom initial conditions :math:`x_0, y_0` (you can tell this from the shape of the 95% probability coverage shaded areas).

 Notice tell-tale signs of these probability coverage shaded areas